Jacobsmi/DiscordPyBot/README.md

 ## Commands

+- !locatonhelp => prints a basic how to use guide in discord
 - !locations (username) =>
   - no arguments after the command shows the countries and the number of people that have registered in that country
   - adding a username after the command shows where that user is from